Gough Whitlam: Return to Opposition, 1975–1978

 A huge ALP rally overspills The Domain in Sydney, 24 November 1975.

 As the ALP began the 1975 campaign, it seemed that its supporters would maintain their rage.
 Early rallies drew huge crowds, with attendees handing Whitlam money to pay election expenses.
 The crowds greatly exceeded those in any of Whitlam's earlier campaigns; in The Domain, Sydney, 30,000 people gathered for an ALP rally below a banner: "Shame Fraser Shame".
 Fraser's appearances drew protests, and a letter bomb sent to Kerr was defused by authorities.
 Instead of making a policy speech to keynote his campaign, Whitlam made a speech attacking his opponents and calling 11 November "a day which will live in infamy".

-Polls from the first week of campaigning showed a nine-point swing against Labor.
+Polls from the first week of campaigning showed a nine-point swing against Labor, which would have cost the party many seats if repeated at an election.
 Whitlam's campaign team disbelieved the results at first, but additional polling returns clearly showed that the electorate had turned against Labor.
 The Coalition attacked Labor for economic conditions, and released television commercials with the title "The Three Dark Years" showing images from Whitlam government scandals.
 The ALP campaign concentrated on the issue of Whitlam's dismissal and did not address the economy until its final days.
 By that time Fraser was confident of victory and content to sit back, avoid specifics and make no mistakes.
 In the election, the Coalition won the largest majority government in Australian history, winning 91 seats to Labor's 36.
 Labor suffered a 6.5 per cent swing against it and its caucus was cut almost in half, suffering a 30-seat swing.
 Labor was left with five fewer seats than it had when Whitlam took the leadership.
 The Coalition also won a 37–25 majority in the Senate.